-If you are vacationing at any of our self catering properties in Devon, then a trip to the Dartmoor National Park is a must.
-The uneven topography of Dartmoor National Park, with twenty miles of its own wild ponies and tors, has inspired an abundance of folk tales, songs and stories.
-Each part of Dartmoor has an inimitable story.
-It is a very old scenery of windswept granite tors standing out above wild and uneven mounds and best explored on foot.
+If you are vacationing at any of our self catering properties, then a trip to the Dartmoor National Park is a must.
+The uneven topography of Dartmoor National Park has inspired an abundance of folk tales, songs, and stories with twenty miles of its wild ponies and tors.

-Taking a visit to Plymbridge Woods to see the nesting sites of the Peregrine Falcons, following the butterfly paths at Haldon Forest Park or travelling out to sea in search of seals and dolphins are merely a handful of examples of some of the things that you can make the most of during your time in break self-catering properties in Devon.
+Taking a visit to Plymbridge Woods to see the nesting sites of the Peregrine Falcons, following the butterfly paths at Haldon Forest Park or travelling out to sea in search of seals and dolphins are merely a handful of examples of some of the things that you can make the most of during your time in break self-catering cottages in Devon.

-Choose one of our North Devon rental properties and miles of golden coastlines, sensational cliffs and winding lanes will be yours to enjoy, besides the wild uplands of Exmoor.
-Alternatively South Devon too has ideal shorelines, plus medieval towns and waterway estuaries, home to an abundance of flora and fauna.
+Choose one of our North Devon rental properties, and miles of golden coastlines, sensational cliffs, and winding lanes will be yours to enjoy, besides the wild uplands of Exmoor.
+Alternatively, South Devon too has ideal shorelines, plus medieval towns and waterway estuaries, home to an abundance of flora and fauna.

 Choose from cottages in historic towns such as Dartmouth, busy cities such as Exeter and Plymouth, and the dozens of towns along the famed coastline.
 The Jurassic Coast in East Devon includes areas of rock dating 185 million months of the year.
-The mild climate, vacation atmosphere, sandy waterfronts and Mediterranean feel have given the three South Devon towns of Torbay – Torquay, Paignton and Brixham – the distinction of being known as The English Riviera.
+The mild climate, vacation atmosphere, sandy waterfronts, and Mediterranean feel have given the three South Devon towns of Torbay – Torquay, Paignton, and Brixham – the distinction of being known as The English Riviera.

-Many of Devon’s sea-side resorts are superb for surfing, with Croyde, Saunton, Woolacombe and Westward Ho within the most well liked for the sport.
+Many of Devon’s seaside resorts are superb for surfing, with Croyde, Saunton, Woolacombe and Westward Ho within the most well-liked for the sport.
 Especially for surfers due to the considerable swells and grand amounts of space.
 Croyde and Saunton are both ample sandy coastlines.